teekay094/teekay094.github.io/_posts/2025-05-16-Los-Angeles-Airbnb-Market-Analysis.md

 <br>

-* Image here
+* Image here of Yearly Average Listing Price by Neighborhoods

 Looking at this visual, I noticed that there were 2 phases over the years where price changed spike and I looked up in to more information and found that there was impact because of the 2016-17 rule-making period already created regulatory uncertainty and COVID-19.
+This intrigued me to do more research and take a deeper dive into regulations of Los Angeles and also the impact of COVID-19 on the number of listings & pricing.